 East Conemaugh is a very small borough located in the state of Pennsylvania.
-With a population of 1,065 people and just one neighborhood, East Conemaugh is the 813th largest community in Pennsylvania.
-East Conemaugh has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 1,057 people and just one neighborhood, East Conemaugh is the 813th largest community in Pennsylvania.
+East Conemaugh has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 East Conemaugh is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, East Conemaugh is a borough of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in East Conemaugh who work in office and administrative support (18.29%), healthcare suport services (16.16%), and sales jobs (10.67%).